Adapted Wasserstein Barycenters of Gaussian Processes

 \subsection{Open questions}

-We conclude this section with open questions that arise in view of our results: \begin{enumerate} \item \emph{Non-Gaussian barycenters.} Our results establish existence, uniqueness, and a characterization of adapted Wasserstein barycenters for Gaussian processes, relying crucially on the explicit reduction to the finite-dimensional adapted Bures--Wasserstein problem.
+We conclude this section with open questions that arise in view of our results: \begin{enumerate} \item \emph{Non-Gaussian barycenters.} Our results establish existence, a structural characterization, and sufficient conditions for uniqueness of adapted Wasserstein barycenters for Gaussian processes, relying crucially on the explicit reduction to finite-dimensional adapted Bures--Wasserstein problems.
 It is natural to ask whether analogous results hold for broader classes of processes.
-The multicausal reformulation of Theorem~\ref{thm:existence} does not require Gaussianity, and the existence of adapted barycenters in $\mathrm{FP}_2$ is guaranteed by \cite[Theorem~4.5]{genadbar} under general assumptions.
+The multicausal reformulation of Theorem~\ref{thm:gaussian.multicausal.optimizer} does not require the underlying distribution to be Gaussian, and the existence of adapted barycenters in $\mathrm{FP}_2$ is guaranteed by \cite[Theorem~4.5]{acciaio2025multicausal} under general assumptions.
 However, uniqueness and a structural characterization beyond the Gaussian case remain open.
-Natural candidates for further investigation would be Markov processes, where the conditional structure is sufficiently tractable to exploit the dynamic programming principle \eqref{eq:DPP}, yet rich enough to go beyond the Gaussian setting. \item \emph{Continuous-time barycenters.} All results in this paper are formulated in discrete time.
+Natural candidates for further investigation would be Markov processes, where the conditional structure is sufficiently tractable to exploit multicausal dynamic programming, yet rich enough to go beyond the Gaussian setting. \item \emph{Continuous-time barycenters.} All results in this paper are formulated in discrete time.
 Extending the theory to continuous-time processes, such as diffusions driven by Brownian motion, is of significant interest for applications in mathematical finance and stochastic control.
 The continuous-time adapted Wasserstein distance has been studied in \cite{bartl2025wasserstein}, but the barycenter problem in that setting is open, to the best of our knowledge.
-Already in the Gaussian case, the question of whether the adapted barycenter of Ornstein--Uhlenbeck processes is itself a diffusion, and how the fixed-point equation \eqref{eq:FPE} extends to a continuous-time analogue involving operator-valued equations, appears nontrivial to us. \item \emph{Geodesic structure and the column decomposition.} Thanks to Proposition~\ref{prop:decomp} we may establish an isometric decomposition of $(\mathbb{L}/\mathbb{O}, d_{\mathrm{ABW}})$ into a product of classical Bures--Wasserstein spaces $(\mathbb{S}_+^{(T-t+1)d}, d_{\mathrm{BW}})$ for $t = 1, \ldots, T$, where $\mathbb{S}^m_+$ denotes the set of symmetric positive definite matrices of size $m$.
-As shown in the proof of Theorem~\ref{thm:uniqueness}, this isometry is genuine at the level of both the metric and the equivalence relation, since two matrices $L, M \in \mathbb{L}$ represent the same class in $\mathbb{L}/\mathbb{O}$ if and only if they define the same covariance matrix $\tilde{\Sigma}^L_t = \tilde{\Sigma}^M_t$ for all $t$.
-A natural question is therefore how this product structure interacts with the fine geometric theory of $(\mathbb{L}/\mathbb{O}, d_{\mathrm{ABW}})$ developed in \cite{geoABW}.
-As observed in Remark~\ref{rem:isometry}, several geometric consequences follow readily from the product structure; whether finer structures such as geodesics and the logarithmic map can be fully recovered from it remains open.
+Already in the Gaussian case, the question of whether the adapted barycenter of Ornstein--Uhlenbeck processes is itself a diffusion, and how the fixed-point equation \eqref{eq:FPE} extends to a continuous-time analogue involving operator-valued equations, appears nontrivial to us.